psalire/Applying-Benfords-Law-on-2020-Election-Data/README.md

 Plotting this at the state level didn't seem sufficient due to small sample sizes but are still viewable in the other directories.

+### Conclusion

+With large sample sizes, specifically when aggregating all vote counts of all 4,577 counties that reported data in the US, both Benford's law and the Last Digits test held true.
+It's only when going down a level into individual states when it got interesting and data started to deviate.

+This was my first time writing code that revolved entirely around pandas and I'm very pleased with how powerful and easy it is to use.
+I'm looking forward to using pandas more in the future.

 ## How to use

 ### Pre-requisites